johanbook/docs/docs/devops/deployment/README.md

 need to consider if we need an active server or we are interested in deploying only static files (which would be the case when deploying a webpage).

-There are different deployment strategies, but here is an overview of a few different ones.

 ## Linux server

 The old school hosting option is to roll your own Linux server.
 This gives you